SteveLasker/ASPNETCoreMultiService/README.md

 # ASPNETCoreMultiService
-A sample for scaling ASP.NET 5/Core
+A sample for scaling ASP.NET 5 Core
+Uses
+- ASP.NET 5
+- HAProxy
+- Docker Containers
+- Running in Linux

 ## Getting it going ##
 Build the project
 Using Visual Studio 2015, and the docker assets in the project, simply choose debug or release versions and F5 the project